Petergatsby/GleepostAPI/readme.md

 ##POST /fblogin
 required parameters: token
-optional parameters: email
+optional parameters: email, invite

 Please note: This is in a state of development.
 Expect it to change frequently.

-If this facebook user has an associated, verified gleepost account, this will issue an access token in the same manner as /login:
+If this facebook user has an associated, verified gleepost account, this will issue an access token in the same manner as /login.

+Alternatively, if invite is supplied and valid the response will also be:
 (HTTP 200)
 ```json
 {"id":9, "value":"f0e4c2f76c58916ec258f246851bea091d14d4247a2fc3e18694461b1816e13b", "expiry":"2013-09-05T14:53:34.226231725Z"}